SaberAi6573/PythonJackfruit/README.md

 - **Adding more aliases**: edit `tz_aliases.txt` with `old_id=new_id` entries.
 The loader applies them automatically at startup.
 - **Caching policy**: both the weather and currency modules hit public APIs; consider persisting results if you need offline functionality.
-- **UI tweaks**: `Tzpy.py` drives layout in absolute coordinates.
-Switching to sizers will make resizing easier if you plan to expand the window.
+- **UI tweaks**: `Tzpy.py` drives layout in absolute coordinates that were last tuned for a 1280×720 window with wider inputs, centered summaries, and default-white controls.
+Switch to sizers if you plan to support dynamic window sizes.

 ## Troubleshooting & FAQ